arco-design/arco-design/site/docs/material/init.template.en-US.md

 After initializing the project skeleton, you can add the first material through `yarn run add:package - yourPackageName`.
 The created material is roughly the same as the component template, but all its dependencies have been added to the outermost layer.
 The directory structure and detailed description of a created Package are as follows:

 ```
-├── .config // Expand @arco-design/arco-scripts configuration items, including build, test, and document generation.
+├── .config // Expand arco-scripts configuration items, including build, test, and document generation.
 For details, see the next chapter [Custom Configuration]
 │ ├── babel.config.js
 │ ├── docgen.config.js
 │ ├── jest.config.js